asitkumar47/asitk/12_battery/batteryModelingNotes.md

 This approach does not work well if the battery model (plant) is used for BMS model development or simulation.
 The BMS models at a *minimum* needs the max and min cell states (voltage, SOC, temperature), and preferably needs a spread of these states depending on the computational capacity.

 The modeling approach in that case is to put together a bunch of *unit cell ECM models*.
 A unit cell model takes current as input and produces voltage as output.
 If we arrange a bunch of cells ECM models in series they all consume the same current (total current drawn from the battery) - so no problems there.
 But as soon as we put ECM models in parallel, we need to find the current splits for the ECM model branches.

-At the surface, it might look we need to solve a bunch of simultaneous equations which gives both the voltages and split-currents.
-But taking a closer look - the initial drop of a ECM model has to do with $r_0$ and the RC pairs do not play any role in deciding the current.
-So a parallel set of ECM model's current split can be calculated by a simple current split for a simple parallel resistance ($r_0$) circuit.
-Now that we have the current split, we set those as inputs to the ECM model for dynamics and terminal voltage calculation.
+We need to solve a bunch of simultaneous equations which gives both the voltages and split-currents.
+It has been indicated to me that a parallel set of ECM model's current split can be calculated by a simple parallel resistance ($r_0$) divider circuit.
+This approach does not work.
+The initial drop of a ECM model has to do with $r_0$ and the RC pairs do not play any role in deciding the current, but beyond that the RC pairs come into picture and the current split evolves over time (even when the total current drawn $i$ is constant).
 ## Comparing two models solving approaches
 ### Model architecture
 ![[parallelCellEcm.png]]

 ### Equations
+As stated above, there are two parts to solving a network ECM
+1. finding branch currents
+2. finding capacitor voltages (derivatives)
 #### Branch currents
 Branch currents depend of parameters, state variables and inputs ($i_{br}$) from **all** branches.
 ###### Simultaneous solution
 $$